Asian Art Museum (San Francisco)

 The Asian Art Museum of San Francisco – Chong-Moon Lee Center for Asian Art and Culture is a museum in San Francisco, California that specializes in Asian art.
-It was founded by Olympian Avery Brundage in the 1960s and has more than 18,000 works of art in its permanent collection, some as much as 6,000 years old.
-Its logo is an upside down letter A, which also looks like a letter V with a line through it.
+The museum building and its permanent collection are owned by the City of San Francisco.

+Collection

+The Asian Art Museum is home to one of the largest and most extensive permanent collections of Asian art in the world, representing all major Asian countries and traditions and the global Asian diaspora.
+The collection contains more than 20,000 objects, some of which are as much as 6,000 years old.
+Galleries devoted to the arts of South Asia, Iran and Central Asia, Southeast Asia, the Himalayas, China, Korea, and Japan feature a regularly rotating display of more than 2,000 objects from the collection.

+Leadership

+Soyoung Lee is The Barbara Bass Bakar Director and CEO of the Asian Art Museum.
+In January 2019, Abby Chen was appointed as the Head of Contemporary Art.

 History

+Founding

-The museum origin stems from a donation to the city of San Francisco by Chicago millionaire Avery Brundage, who was a major collector of Asian art.
-The Society for Asian Art, incorporated in 1958, was the group that formed to gain Brundage's collection.
-The museum opened in 1966 as a wing of the M. H. de Young Memorial Museum in Golden Gate Park.
+The museum originated from a donation to the City of San Francisco by Chicago millionaire Avery Brundage, a major collector of Asian art.
+The Society for Asian Art, incorporated in 1958, was formed to secure Brundage's collection for the city.
+San Francisco voters passed a $2.75 million bond for the construction of a new wing of the M. H. de Young Memorial Museum in Golden Gate Park to house the museum, which opened in 1966.
 Brundage continued to make donations to the museum, including the bequest of all his remaining personal collection of Asian art on his death in 1975.
 In total, Brundage donated more than 7,700 Asian art objects to San Francisco.

-Despite Brundage's professed goal of creating a “bridge of understanding” between the U.S. and Asia, a deeper insight into his actions revealed that he held racist, sexist, and anti-Semitic beliefs that entirely contradicted the mission and values of the museum.
-In 2020, the museum removed a statue of Brundage from its lobby where it had stood for five decades, and launched a thorough re-examination of his controversial legacy.
-Museum director Jay Xu wrote that Brundage “espoused racist and anti-Semitic views.”